S1.E5.Shoe_Horn

 “I’ll try not to.”

-Wes paused the game and looked down at Jace just to see how serious his face appeared.
-He looked up at his uncle, visibly worried that he was about to burst out laughing.
-But Wes then simply unpaused and returned to the game.
+Wes paused the game and looked down at Jace to check the level of seriousness on his face.
+He stared up at Wes from the floor, visibly worried that his uncle was about to burst out laughing.
+Instead, Wes simply unpaused and returned to stomping.

 “You’re… not going to crack a joke about it?”